nikosdion/mailmagic/README.md

 ## Building the package

-### Quick'n'dirty build

-In the simplest form you can ZIP the `plugins/system/mailmagic` folder's contents and install it on your site.

-### Full build process

-If you want to go through the build process I use you will need to have the following tools:
+If you want to go through the build process you will need to have the following tools:

 * A command line environment.
 Using Bash under Linux / Mac OS X works best.
 * A PHP CLI binary in your path